-- To receive articulated credit, students must enroll at the community college within two years of their high school graduation date. - Students must have earned a final grade of B or higher in high school CTE courses. - Students must have earned a score of 93 or higher on the standardized CTE post-assessment. - Students will complete the Articulated Credit form received from the admissions counselor and submit it to the registrar. - The registrar will verify high school graduation date, CTE course taken, course grade and post-assessment grade. - Awarded credit will be issued tech prep non-course credit with a grade of CE which will not be included in GPA calculations.
+- To receive articulated credit, students must enroll at the community college within two years of their high school graduation date. - Students must have earned a final grade of B or higher in high school CTE courses. - Students must have earned a score of 93 or higher on the standardized CTE post-assessment. - Students will complete a HS to CC Articulated Credit form available on the website. - The registrar will verify high school graduation date, CTE course taken, course grade and post-assessment grade. - Awarded credit will be issued tech prep non-course credit with a grade of CE which will not be included in GPA calculations.